SmartBeansGoe/smartbeans-frontend/README.md

 # SmartBeans Frontend
 This is the new upcoming frontend version 2.
-This works only with new upcoming backend >= v2.x.
+This works only with the new upcoming backend >= v2.x.

 ## Installation instructions
 ### Prerequisites